 If your insurance allows you to get more than one month of necessary eye medicine (like glaucoma drops), you should.
 Some insurers will approve a 3-month supply of medication, especially via mail order.
 Ask your pharmacist or ophthalmologist for help if you have trouble getting approval from your insurance company.
 As always, request a refill as soon as you are due.
-Don't wait until the last minute to contact your pharmacy in case you are unable to go to the pharmacy due to quarantining for COVID in you or a family member.
+Don't wait until the last minute to contact your pharmacy in case you are unable to go to the pharmacy due to the need to isolate for COVID infection in you or a family member.